Establish a Contractual Relationship

 To develop the client end to the SRS, you must implement EPP software.
 Verisign has developed EPP SDKs and guides to help you develop your client application.

 If you choose to develop your own EPP implementation, it must be based on RFC-5730, the published protocol specification.
-You will need to acquire and incorporate an implementation of the Secure Sockets Layer (SSL) protocol into your EPP software.
+You will need to acquire and incorporate an implementation of the SSL protocol into your EPP software.

 Testing and Evaluation